Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Downspouts can be disconnected and directed into existing lawn or garden areas until the rain garden is complete.
 Do not direct downspout extension into unfinished rain garden.

 Congratulations!
-This is the final step in changing your front yard garden into a rain garden!
+This is the final step in changing your yard area into a rain garden!

 See our rain garden maintenance checklist for directions and tips.